 This Forbes article by Robin Ryan also has some very good guidance for LinkedIn headshots.
 I agree with her that you don’t necessarily need a professional photographer, but the photo needs to be recent and professional, so make sure to:

 - Focus on capturing your head, neck and possibly the top of your shoulders.
 This is a very small picture, but your eyes should be clearly visible.

-- Have a solid or not super busy/dense background.
+- Have a solid and not super busy/dense background.
 (You can change backgrounds in Photoshop — and if you don’t know how, someone on Fivr can probably do it for you for cheap.)
 However, I wouldn’t apply any filters.
 Just be you.

 - Smile.
 Don’t be overly serious or look annoyed/angry.
 Yes, I’ve seen many non-smiling, even angry-looking expressions on headshots; it’s a thing!

 - Wear professional clothing (no tank tops, muscle tees, bathing suits, off the shoulder tops) or ski outfits.
 If you’re in a conservative field like banking or finance, make sure your clothing is conservative for the picture.
 Show them you already fit in!

 4. Post a background photo that is appropriate and copyright usable